Rightpoint/ARKit-CoreML/README.md

-# Enhancing ARKit Image Detection with Core ML
+# Enhancing ARKit Image Detection With Core ML
 _ARKit is quite good at tracking images, but it struggles to disambiguate similar compositions.
 Core ML can help fill in the gaps._

 #### ARKit